 - Gongura leaves - 1 packed cup

-- Heat a shallow pan on medium heat add a drizzle of EV olive oil and roast the garlic and red chilly.
+- Heat a shallow pan on medium heat add a drizzle of EV olive oil and roast the garlic and green chilly.

-- Transfer to a blender or food processor along with pumpkin seeds, olive oil and salt.
+- Transfer to a blender or food processor along with pine nuts, olive oil and salt.

 - Blend till you get a coarse and chunky pesto.
 You might want to stop and scrape the sides a few times.